DOUCE FRANCE, a 42.2 m Sail Yacht built in France and delivered in 1998, is the flagship of Alu Marine.

 She was designed by Vincent Lauriot-Prévost, who has designed 7 other superyachts in the BOAT Pro database.

-The naval architecture was developed by Marc Van Peteghem, who has architected 8 other superyachts in the BOAT Pro database, and the interior of the yacht was designed by Anne-Monique Bonadei, who has 2 other superyacht interiors designed in the BOAT Pro database.
+The naval architecture was developed by Marc Van Peteghem, who has architected 8 other superyachts in the BOAT Pro database, and the interior of the yacht was designed by Anne-Monique Bonadei, who has 2 other superyacht interiors designed in the BOAT Pro database - she is built with a Aluminium and Teak deck, a Aluminium hull, and Aluminium superstructure.

 DOUCE FRANCE is currently sailing under the Belgium flag (along with a total of other 10 yachts).
-She is known to be an active superyacht and has most recently been spotted cruising near New Zealand.
+She is known to be an active superyacht and has most recently been spotted cruising near Papua New Guinea.
 For more information regarding DOUCE FRANCE's movements, find out more about BOAT Pro AIS.